What leads to compensations, weakness, and pain?

 encourage you to share with family and friends, by having them sign up with their own email address to become pain free.

-Why do I have to add my credit card details for the 3-day trial?
+Why do I have to add my credit card details for a Free trial?

 How do I cancel my subscription?